Jelly is a fun service that allows you to pose and answer questions with people on your social networks.

 How to use Jelly

 Starting out with Jelly is very simple.
 You don't need an account for the service itself, you simply connect to your Facebook or Twitter accounts (or both) through the application.
-If you've enabled the social integration support in iOS 7 this is pretty much instant.

 Using the Jelly app is a breeze thanks to some smart interface design.
 Things are kept dead simple, with just two main menu options.
 The 'Point.
 Shoot.
 Ask' feature is where you capture an image, edit it, then type a question.
 The Activity section is where you can view a stream of all the questions you've asked and answered, as well as your answers that people have thanked you for or thought were good.